 The gift of attending university is one of the most rewarding and challenging life adventures a person can experience.
 For many families, the college years are a rite of passage, and families that celebrate the first family member to ever attend college experience incredible pride.

 Holidays like spring break are well-known as a great time to cut loose and let go of the pressures of school for a while.
 Many students eagerly anticipate this action-packed break, as it is truly a holiday of its own.
-While winter break is largely reserved for family, spring break is often a time of planned friend time, road trips, beach vacations, dancing, flirting, and letting go of deadlines for a bit.
-This often involves alcohol for many people.
+While winter break is often reserved for family, spring break is often a time of planned friend time, road trips, beach vacations, dancing, flirting, and letting go of deadlines for a bit.
+For many students, spring break also means heavy drinking.

 “I can only imagine what it’s like to be a teenager today, where every move is documented, with every outfit there’s a picture, with every mistake … a public record.
 To wake up every morning with that type of social pressure is unfair.
 But to me, what’s more unfair is that there’s not enough discussion around it.
 There [aren’t] enough resources focused towards that stuff.” – Chris Herren, Heroes in Recovery.

 Any glance at Facebook, Instagram or Snapchat will reveal that many young adults drink to excess.
 Nothing can destroy a good time like a serious health crisis or accident.
 Before any celebration that includes alcohol, it’s important to be aware of the dangers of drinking, and know what to do to prevent a tragedy.